 Northern Belgium - Background information

 Until 1989 there was no environmental planning in Flanders.
 Large swathes of the countryside were intensively farmed, leaving only pockets of protected areas, like Het Zwin, the Westhoek dunes and Hoge Kempen National Park.
 You’ll see lots of cows, horses, sheep – even the odd farmed llama – but sightings of wild mammals are rare.
-However, NGO Natuurpunt has strived to raise awareness and implement conservation programmes and it seems to be working.
-After a long absence, foxes are making a comeback across the region.
-Throughout West Flanders and Brussels there are populations of red squirrel, hedgehog and dwarf bat and even the occasional sighting of Siberian chipmunks.
-The waterways of East Flanders and Flemish Brabant are home to the odd European beaver, and Limburg has healthy populations of badger and the hazel dormouse.
+However, NGOs such as Natuurpunt has strived to raise awareness and implement conservation programmes and it seems to be working.
+After a long absence, foxes and wild cats are making a comeback across the region; in 2018, a wolf was spotted in Flanders for the first time in a century, reflecting a wider mainland European trend.

 Flanders’ rich architectural heritage ranges from the 13th-century Romanesque and Gothic to 18th-century Baroque and 19th-century Art Nouveau.
 At times haphazard, but always charming, the mixture of medieval houses next to modern steel and glass is a common occurrence.
 From Gent’s Patershol quarter, lined with brick-red medieval terraces, to Brussels’ ultra-modern and starlight-studded Atomium, the region’s bold approach to architecture continues to evolve.